How to Play “In the Pocket”

 Thirty minutes to an hour of concentration, three to four times a week is all it takes to progressively (not linearly) improve.
 Obviously, the more you practice, the faster your progress.

 Start with a slow tempo on your metronome, perhaps 50 beats per minute.
 Choose a scale, a chord progression, or even a single note as your language for this exercise.

 Start by dividing the beat into 2, cycling through your chosen language, playing twice per beat.
 Soon you’ll be ready to gradually slow the tempo.
 The slower the tempo, the more difficult the exercise.

 Next, try this with subdivisions of 3 per beat, 4 per beat, 5 per beat, and work your way up to 6 or 8.

 Once you get to the larger amount of subdivisions, you may have to start at a slower tempo to be able to cleanly fit it all into one beat.

-Pro-tip to develop a tight rhythm: Your mantra should be “listen, listen, listen.”
+Pro-tip: Your mantra should be “listen, listen, listen.”
 Instead of trying to anticipate the click of the metronome, sit back in your seat and receive it.
 Developing this takes a willingness to be wrong!
 Soon, your intuition and your inner pulse will be able to synchronize with the click.

 2. Method Two: Slow Down